ubclaunchpad/LP-website/CONTRIBUTING.md

 4. Push your local branch to the remote repository using `git push origin HEAD`
 5. Make a pull request on GitHub's web interface (and make sure to fill out the provided template!)
 6. [Netlify](https://www.netlify.com/) will then deploy a preview of your change - see [Deployment](#deployment)
+7. Be sure to check the GitHub Actions checks output under the spellcheck script for spelling errors.
+(Note: The spell checker dictionary isn't quite robust.
+It might identify programming terminology as spelling error.)

 More details on using `git` is available in our [Git Workflow guide](./resources/git-workflow.md).